DomBom16/zenif/README.md

 - `default`: Sets the default log line.
 Great for most projects.
 - `filled`: A variant where the background and foreground colors have been reversed, displaying a box-like view.
 Great for increasing legibility.
-- `nopad`: The default view without any alignment parameters.
+- `noalign`: The default view without any alignment parameters.
 Great for saving space.

 #### Segment Types